-Negotiators in Paris recognised that many diverse institutional and private actors - government, business, philanthropy, civil society and academia - have a role to play in addressing the climate adaptation and mitigation challenges.
+As transformative change is needed, transformative governance is required as well.
 Institutional inertia, scientific uncertainty, long time frames and influential groups opposing change are some of the challenges for transforming towards a sustainable future.
-Measures to help trigger far-reaching change include building coalitions, creating new institutional actors, adjusting legal rights and responsibilities as well as changing ideas and accepted norms and expectations.
-Beyond governments, the climate governance agenda necessitates involvement of a range of institutional and private actors and the development of diverse methods for participatory processes and citizen engagement.
+Measures to help trigger far-reaching change include building coalitions between the public and private sector, creating new institutional actors, adjusting legal rights and responsibilities as well as changing ideas and accepted norms and expectations.
+As the Fridays for Future movement or initiatives like the Net-Zero Asset Owners Alliance have boldly illustrated, beyond governments, the climate governance agenda necessitates involvement of a range of institutional and private actors and the development of diverse methods for participatory processes and citizen engagement.
 In the research community the further development of action research methods is required.